chiragfalor/6861-Project-2023/README.md

 Engineer prompts that lead to outputs that match a formalized code representation of the game.
 Create a pipeline to allow effective prompting and testing

+## File explanations:
+- There are two types of files: one pertains to creating the sentences describing the ToW scenario.
+These are
+  - human_exp.json: json code representing the ToW scenarios
+  - prompts.py: converts human_exp.json into normal sentences

+- The others pertain to querying GPT to translate sentences into code:
+  - codex_prompting.ipynb: where the actual querying happens
+  - all other files: contains data used in codex_prompting, or saved from there.

 Few shot learning